 In this article, we've discussed three ways you can use links effectively on Instagram:

-- Add a link to your user profile.
+- Put a link in your Instagram bio.

 - Incorporate product links into your shoppable posts.